quizbowl/audio-packets/README.md

 ## Audio packets

+The audio files have been renamed to avoid spoilers.

+The original answerline documents are included, and have also been converted to plain text.

 ### Contents

-Currently rehosted without explicit permission.
+Some sets currently rehosted without explicit permission.
 Links to forum threads and sources (which may not work anymore):

 * [Imaginary Landscape No. 1](http://hsquizbowl.org/forums/viewtopic.php?f=21&t=11623&p=219113#p219113) (2011)
   * Source: